Sign In / Sign Out

 Commercial innovation is particularly emphasized throughout the program, including applications in Semiconductor Electronics and Optoelectronics, Energy and Nanomaterials, Sensors, Nanomedicine and Healthcare.
 Three flexibly designed Program Options are outlined for Current Students and Applicants (Future Students) to facilitate the selection of career development by the participating students.

 Throughout the program, students engage with faculty, workplace advisors and peers in a variety of disciplines related to Nanoscience and Nanotechnology.
-Visiting speakers and industry leaders interact with and enhance the program through their involvement in the Professional & Business Seminar (NAN 591).
+Visiting speakers and industry leaders interact with and enhance the program through their involvement in the Professional & Business Development Seminar (NAN 591), or Professional Seminar as a shorter name.
 This interactive class plays a key role in fostering team environment, learning and practicing leadership skills, and developing professionalism.

 The PSM in Nanoscience program may be completed on either a full-time 12-month track or a part-time 24-month track.
 This intensive learning experience requires an Applied Project instead of a traditional thesis and takes place in an immersive, professional atmosphere.
 Over the last few years, we have launched three new 4+1 (Accelerated Degree) programs, geared towards ASU students in Physics, Materials Science & Engineering, and Chemistry.